 Bakish previously headed the company’s international business as President and CEO of Viacom International Media Networks (VIMN) since 2007.
 Under his leadership, VIMN more than doubled revenues and broadened its portfolio with new, broadly distributed pay-TV networks, including Spike and the Paramount Channel, as well as general entertainment broadcast networks Channel 5 in the U.K., Telefe in Argentina and Colors in India.
 At the same time, he guided the company to launch Viacom Play Plex and other innovative mobile streaming offerings that introduced a new generation of young audiences to Viacom’s popular brands and IP.

 Bakish joined Viacom in 1997, and held a series of senior corporate, sales and development positions at the company.
 He previously worked as a partner with Booz Allen & Hamilton in its Media and Entertainment practice.

 Bakish has an M.B.A. from Columbia Business School and a B.S. in Operations Research from Columbia’s School of Engineering and Applied Science.
-He serves on the boards of both schools and is also a Director on the Board of AVID Technologies, a NASDAQ-listed company.
+He serves on the boards of both schools.

 Barbara M. Byrne

 Ms. Byrne is Former Vice Chairman of Barclays PLC.
 Prior to Barclays, Ms. Byrne worked at Lehman Brothers, where she was the first woman to serve as Vice Chairman.
 Ms. Byrne has over 37 years of experience in the financial services industry and is credited with developing longstanding partnerships with diverse groups of multinational corporate clients and leading teams on diverse financing and complex strategic advisory assignments.
 She began her career at Mobil Oil Corporation.